 - Nitrates, diuretics and any other drugs that reduce preload should be avoided.

 - Management is focused on maintaining adequate right and left ventricle filling with fluids (with central venous line insertion and monitoring of cental pressures).
 Positive inotropes such as dobutamine may also be required.

-- Most patients with right ventricular infarction improve after 48 to 72 hours.
+- Most patients with right ventricular infarction improve after 48-72 hours.

 Left ventricular outflow tract obstruction

 - Dynamic left ventricular outflow tract obstruction can independently result from various causes such as left ventricular hypertrophy, reduced left ventricular chamber size (dehydration, bleeding, or diuresis), mitral valve abnormalities, and hypercontractility (stress, anxiety, or inotropic agents such as dobutamine).

 - Dynamic left ventricular outflow tract obstruction is an uncommon complication of acute anterior myocardial infarction.

 - Patients with severe obstruction may appear to be in cardiogenic shock with severe orthopnoea, dyspnoea and oliguria and may have altered mental state.